johngreenfield/catalyst/README.md

 ## Installation

 Follow these steps to set up the Catalyst project on your local machine.
 This guide assumes you have a local web server environment like [Laragon](https://laragon.org/), XAMPP, or WAMP installed, which includes PHP.
+You will also need [Node.js](https://nodejs.org/) and npm installed to manage frontend dependencies.

 1.  **Clone the Repository**